tomaszwiezik/Tsw.Args.Net/README.md

 	- `ApplicationName` - The application name to use in help text.
 By default, the entry assembly name is used.
 	- `OptionPrefix` - The option prefix.
 The default value is `--` (double hyphen characters).
 	- `OptionShortcutPrefix` - The option shortcut prefix.
 The default value is `-` (single hyphen character).
+	- `OptionValueSeparator` - The separator between an option name and its value.
+The default value is `:`, so options should be provided as `--option=value`.
+	- `UseStandaloneValues` - When set to true, the options and their values are separated by a whitechar, so options should be provided as `--option value`.
+The default value is `false`.

 > [!WARNING]
 > `ArgumentParser(assembly, options)` variant is deprecated and should not be used.
 It will be removed in the future.